 As Namely’s HR offerings and engineering team scaled, it became evident they needed to standardize how troubleshooting software bugs was done.
 Until then, each engineering team had its own process, and the previous tool they used did not support many of the coding languages used at Namely.

 As of early 2017, all of Namely’s engineering teams use Bugsnag to troubleshoot errors.
-This has allowed them to unlock several benefits, such as becoming aware of bugs and understanding the root cause 50% faster, and improving their customer’s experience by continuously keeping product stability as top of mind.
+This has allowed them to unlock several benefits, such as becoming aware of bugs and understanding the root cause 50% faster, and improving their customer’s experience by continuously keeping application stability as top of mind.

 Namely was looking to standardize the way they addressed errors across all engineering teams in order to remove complexities and save valuable time.